BiancaCena/SlimepediaApi/README.md

 ### **Overview**

 SlimepediaApi provides a set of endpoints for retrieving information about slimes from the game _Slime Rancher_.
-This RestfulAPI is built with Node.js, Express, MongoDB, and Mongoose.
+This API is built with Node.js, Express, MongoDB, and Mongoose.

 ### **Endpoints**